njohnso6/nia_snakemake_class/02_workflows_that_cook_with_induction_ranges/D.exercises.md

+# Practice

+Try and recreate the DAG in B.md using all processing all three text files in data.

+Try to use the glob_wildcards feature when assigning the global variable with sample names.

+Don't forget to create some kind of logging!

+A possible solution is found in Snakefile.final

 **The following exercise is for more practice but uses some features like singularity containers and a profile we haven't talked about yet. **